NFFT/nfft/README.md

 Building
 --------
 The NFFT depends on the [FFTW](https://fftw.org) library, which is available for many Linux distros, Homebrew on macOS and MSYS2 on Windows.
-If you compile the FFTW yourself, it should be configured `--enable-shared`.
+If you compile the FFTW yourself, it should be configured with the flag `--enable-shared`.

 When working from a source repository, you need to run libtoolize and autoreconf first.
 A bash script to do this is provided.
 ```